gedex/gembel/README.md

 It requires `labels` (label properties to apply) and `repositories` (the target repositories).
 If label has `replace` property (optional), it will replace matching label in the repository with the new one in `name`.
+If you want to mimic labels from another repository, you can use [glek](https://github.com/gedex/glek) to export repository issue labels.